Post Traumatic Stress Disorder routines are crucial for the progress of one’s recovery.

 My husband did not have many habits and that hurt his recovery for almost a year.
 My husband struggled with waking up, brushing his teeth, and showing regularly during early diagnosis.
 Try to remember that they have to keep themselves accountable.
 You cannot possible do everything for them.
 Therefore my husband and I also learned this the hard way.
-Unfortunately there is not a book out there to prepare you for EVERYTHING expected within PTSD.
-Start a morning routine with choosing a time to wake up, shower, and brush teeth.
+Unfortunately, there is not a book out there to prepare you for EVERYTHING related to PTSD.
+Start a morning routine by choosing a time to wake up.
+Everything else will follow.

 PTSD Routines -Tasks to Add Every Two Weeks

 You should add to your new PTSD routines and activities every couple of weeks.
-Feel free to use this list or modify it to fit your loved one’s needs the best.
-There is no specific order in which to add to your loved one’s morning routine.
+Feel free to use this list or modify it to fit your own or loved one’s needs the best.
+There is no specific order in which to add to a morning routine.
 Grab a pen and paper and list out tasks that suit your specific life and situation.
 No PTSD sufferer is the exact same.
 This list is for a man who suffers from PTSD symptoms.
 It may benefit you to adopt a few of these activities into your own routine in the morning.

 - Eat Breakfast

 - Walk pets outdoors (if applicable, you probably wouldn’t take your gold-fish on a walk 🙂 )